Write your message

 Conclusion: Most dimensions of underarms and outdoor aviators are not ergonomic from the anthropometric point of view of male users.
 This mismatch can lead to complications and physical injuries to users.
 Therefore, users should be careful when using these devices and avoid working with devices that do not fit their physical dimensions.

-Zahra Sadat Sharifi, Rasoul Hemmatjo, Abolfazl Ghahramani,
+Zahra Sadat Sharifi, Abolfazl Ghahramani, Rasoul Hemmatjoo,

 Volume 13, Issue 3 (9-2025)